What happens after Nora leaves home: Lu Xun's Nora

+Cao Yu's Nora

+Chinese playwright Cao Yu (1910-1996), the chairman of the China Theatre Association, produced multiple theatrical works based on the changes in Chinese society.
+Many female characters under Cao Yu's hand also drew inspiration from Ibsenism and the story of Nora.
+As a middle school student in 1928, Cao Yu had played Nora, and over the decades, his works had been influenced by Ibsenism and the ideologies of the May Fourth Movement while also containing an element of tragedy unique to the Chinese social context.

+Major works by Cao Yu, including Thunderstorm (1934), Sunrise (1937), and Peking Man (1940), focused on female characters that both were inspired by and expanded on the character of Nora, who left their husbands out of frustration and despair.
+Specifically, the character Chen Bailu in Sunrise has been described by critics as a fulfillment of Lu Xun's two options for Nora: prostitution or a humiliating return.
+Chen Bailu chooses prostitution, which provides her with the economic stability to refuse a return.

 Limitation of Lu Xun's interpretation

 However, some have pointed out what they consider to be limitations of Lu Xun's critique.
 Several scholars argue that Nora is able to survive without her husband's support.
 As Zheng Hansheng points out, Nora already exhibits traits of decisiveness as she refuses to succumb to the threat of her debtor.
 Before she leaves the house, her independent character has already formed during the events of the play.
 Moreover, some note that a role model already exists in the play: Nora's old friend Mrs. Linde, whose self-reliance proves a life of independence is possible in the contemporary social climate.
 Additionally, Chien Ying-Ying contends against Lu Xun's favour for external change over internal awakening, arguing that 'without internal change, even if they have money, Chinese women would still be puppets and dolls, both at home and in society at large.'

 It has also been contended that Lu Xun's interpretation inappropriately marginalizes women's issues in contemporary China and diverts from a feminist interpretation of Nora.
 According to these critiques, Lu Xun considers women's fate as subordinate to the fate of contemporary China and his criticisms on gender oppression are, like those of Hu Shi and many other May Fourth male writers, framed within the nationalistic presumption that women need to find their own agenda in order for China to advance.
 Therefore, both Lu Xun and Hu Shi's interpretations are claimed to suffer from a gendered nationalistic appropriation, making their Nora results of 'sympathetic male intuition'.
 These critics conclude that the lack of female intellectual opinions in the Nora debates calls for further consideration for gendered biases.